skappal7/Sunil_Kappal_Portfolio/README.md

 This model helped me to identify attrition indicators at the early stage and reduced the attrition by almost 20% resulting in cost reduction related to new employee aquisition and trainings.

-# PyCaret-Gradio-Heart Stroke Prediction-App 🔮
+# [Project 6: PyCaret-Gradio-Heart Stroke Prediction-App 🔮]
 This app is created using PyCaret low code machine learning library and Gradio an open source and easy-to-use UI for your ML model, function, or API with only a few lines of code.
 Integrate directly into your Python notebook, or share a link with anyone.

 The video belows shows a Heart Failure prediction (1 = Stroke & 0 = No Stroke) based on the selections made by the users.
 Gradio and PyCaret can be used to create compelling Ml PoCs.